mcpuffy/diaryApp/README.md

 # diaryApp

- simple diary app project as part of Scrimba course
+simple diary app project as part of the Scrimba FrontEnd Developer Career Path Course